mayabayati/D3Charts/README.md

 # D3Charts

-These charts have been developed as a part of creating a dynamic and responsive web application!
+These charts have been developed as a part of a dynamic and responsive web application project!
 Sample charts:

 Doughnut Charts: